-Natural linoleum is flexible and lightweight so it can be installed in homes that cannot support ceramic tile and it is softer to walk on.
+Natural linoleum is flexible and lightweight so it can be installed in homes that cannot support tiles, and it is softer to walk on.
 It is durable and water resistant; its main use until the 1950s was in kitchens and hallways.

 Today the main producer is the British company Forbo Flooring Systems, which export linoleum to several countries.
 In the United States they use the brand name Marmoleum.

 Vinyl flooring has largely replaced natural linoleum, even to the point that vinyl is often referred to as “linoleum.”
 Vinyl is mostly PVC plastic with a printed surface and various additives to make it soft.
 These additives can make up from 10 to 60 percent of the tile, and be semi-volatile so they’ll slowly offgas over time (Benning 2013).
 The plasticizers show up in the urine of people who live with vinyl flooring, even when the floor is many years old (Hammel 2019).

-Vinyl flooring is used in the sauna area of the Environmental Health Center in Dallas, Texas.
-This is a high-traffic and wet area with exercise equipment, where a tile floor would not work well.
+Vinyl flooring was used in the sauna area of the Environmental Health Center in Dallas, Texas.
+This was a high-traffic and wet area with exercise equipment, where a tile floor would not work well.
 They used a vinyl product that is no longer available, but came from a Canadian vendor who imported it from France.
 Even this product was not tolerated by some people when it was new.

 Look for vinyl products that are hard, as they will have fewer plasticizers.

 Non-laminated cork is thin tiles of cork that are glued to the subfloor.
 This can be a durable, soft and non-toxic floor once the glue has offgassed.